For the third year, NJMD is proud to announce the BuildTak 3D Design Challenge for 2018, open to all NJ residents!

 The following information will be required for all submissions:

 - Subject line: “BuildTak 3D Design Challenge”

-- Which category you are submitting for (“Up to age 13” or “Age 14 to Adult”)
+- That category that you are submitting for (“Up to age 13” or “Age 14 to adult”)

 - Attached copy of an original 3D model design in .STL format.
-The file name should consist of your first name_ last name_category (with category written as “Under13” or “Over14”).
-For instance, “john_smith_under13”
+The file name should be in the following format: first name_ last name_category (with category written as “Under13” or “Over14”).
+Example: “john_smith_under13”

 Judging and Contest Rules

 This contest is only open to NJ residents (must be able to validate your NJ address to receive their prizes).
 Entries will be judged on how well the design fits the NJ Makers Day challenge theme, creativity and functionality.
 The piggy bank must be designed to be able to hold a minimum of ten (10) quarters and have a way to get money both in and out of the bank.